Website Vs Sales Funnel: Here’s What You Should Use

 They can also search for the content that you created and optimized for the search engine.

 Website Organic Traffic Growth

-This is one of the most powerful benefits when it comes to having a website.
+This is the most powerful benefit when it comes to having your very own website.

 This is something that every website owner should strive to get (more free traffic).